danilsab24/Project-CV/README.md

    | PointNet      |    5   |  0.965   |

 ## Results
-As shown in the previous tables, VGG16, CNN, and GraphNet achieved the best results during training.
-However, in real-time conditions, the best model overall is GraphNet.
+As shown in the previous tables, VGG16, CNN, and PointNet achieved the best results during training.
+However, in real-time conditions, the best model overall is PointNet.
 It does not encounter problems such as cluttered background and lighting, and it uses the relative positions of the hands (landmarks) to determine the letters of the American Sign Language alphabet.
 A video of the result is shown below:

 https://github.com/user-attachments/assets/1621ec33-5f32-4646-a426-83537e3cc6ce